 Former State Senator Eric Mansfield has also former an exploratory committee.
 Someone who literally decided not to show up when the North Carolina Senate was voting on a same sex marriage ban.
 I’m sure he’s very reliable.
 Other potential candidates include former State Treasurer Janet Cowell, other former State Treasurer Richard Moore, former president of the University of North Carolina system Thomas W. Ross, former State Representative and 2016 US Senate nominee Deborah K. Ross, 2018 Congressional nominee Dan McCready, Charlotte Mayor Vi Lyles, State Senators Cal Cunningham and Jeff Jackson, and State Representatives Rachel Hunt and Brian Turner.

 Update: Cal Cunningham is running.
 Mecklenburg County Commissioner Trevor Fuller and 2009 Durham Mayoral Candidate Steven Williams are running as well.
-Eric Mansfield has dropped out of the race.
+Eric Mansfield & Jeff Jackson have dropped out of the race.

 Based on how 2018 went, we can expect about 1,875,671 people to vote Republican and about 1,884,206 to vote Democrat if things go the same way as in 2018, so it will be a pretty close race with a slight Democratic advantage if true.
 This is consistent with Roy Cooper’s 2016 victory but not with Richard Burr’s.
 Let us hope that things go in our favor.